A Complete Hawaii Packing List (From A Frequent Visitor)

 Beachwear

 While there are plenty of other incredible things to do in Hawaii, your time at the beach will likely make up the most of your Hawaii vacation.
-With that in mind, let’s make sure that you have plenty of swim suits and other beachwear.
+With that in mind, let’s make sure that you have plenty of swim suits and other beach gear.

 Bathing suits